 Middle School Science Demonstrations by ETC

 Encouraging Tomorrow's Chemists is a graduate student organization in the Department of Chemistry that organizes chemistry demonstrations four times a year at Urbana Middle School.
 Graduate student volunteers plan, prepare and execute demonstrations with the students that explore the nature of matter and the special chemistry of chemiluminescence and polymers.

-Our popular Holiday Magic chemistry demonstration show takes place every December.
-Produced by chemistry teaching faculty and students, this family-friendly, free event demonstrates chemistry principles in a fun and approachable way.
+Typically held in December, this show is produced by chemistry teaching faculty and students.
+It is a family-friendly free event that demonstrates chemistry principles in a fun and approachable way.

 The Department of Chemistry has participated in hosting the Illinois Science Olympiad in many past years.
 Graduate student volunteers design and judge events at the regional and state middle and high school competitions.
 Approximately 1500 students from 50 schools participate in these one-day competitions.

 Project SEARCH (Science Education and Research for Children)

 Groups of 2 to 3 University of Illinois students enrolled in CHEM 199S develop lesson plans and decide with the elementary school teachers what subjects to teach.
 They visit Urbana or Champaign classrooms 2 hours a week for a semester.
 This class targets K-5 classrooms.